-detend by the employed

-pleted by the applicant
+PART A - to be completed by the applicant

-Full r name of child
+Full name of child

 Date of Birth

-0.1

-ol you are

-apply ving for Moretonhampstead Primary School
+School you are applying for Broadhempston Village Primary School

-se tick the box bel chool. ow if you believe there is an exceptional social or medical need for your child to attend
+Please tick the box below if you believe there is an exceptional social or medical need for your child to attend this school.

 Criterion 2 Priority will next be given to children based on their exceptional medical or social needs 10 or those of their parents.
-11
+11 ------------- ---

-Exceptional social or medical need: We give higher priority for children where there is an exceptional need to attend this school and not another school.
+Exceptional social or medical need:

+We give higher priority for children where there is an exceptional need to attend this school and not another school.
 The need must be specific to this school: a child may have very challenging circumstances that require additional support but if that support could also be provided at another school, there would be no exceptional need to attend this school.

-All applicants must complete an application form.
-12 In order to seek priority on this basis, applicants must also